U.S. regulators to propose new net neutrality rules in May

 "This standard allows ISPs (Internet service providers) to impose a new price of entry for innovation on the Internet," Michael Weinberg, vice president at public interest group Public Knowledge, said in a statement.

-Video streaming service Netflix Inc (NFLX.O), which relies on Internet providers to deliver its movies and TV shows, also objected.
+Video streaming service Netflix Inc, which relies on Internet providers to deliver its movies and TV shows, also objected.
 "The proposed approach is the fastest lane to punish consumers and Internet innovators," a Netflix spokesman said.

-Virtually all large Internet service providers, such as Verizon Communications Inc (VZ.N) and Time Warner Cable Inc TWC.N, have pledged to not restrict consumers' access to Web content whether the FCC writes new rules or not.
+Virtually all large Internet service providers, such as Verizon Communications Inc and Time Warner Cable Inc, have pledged to not restrict consumers' access to Web content whether the FCC writes new rules or not.

 But critics have raised concerns that without a formal rule, the voluntary pledges could be pulled back over time and leave the door open for deals that would give unequal treatment to websites or services.